 Chapter 7 Trustee, or Panel Trustee

-A Chapter 7 trustee, also called a panel trustee or case trustee, oversees individual Chapter 7 cases, and may also administer Chapter 11, and in some cases, Chapter 12 bankruptcy cases.
+A Chapter 7 trustee, also called a panel trustee or case trustee, oversees individual Chapter 7 cases, and may also administer some Chapter 11 and some Chapter 12 bankruptcy cases.

-In a Chapter 7 bankruptcy, the debtor has the right to keep exempt property, up to a certain value that is determined primarily by state law, but in some cases, the debtor can claim federal exemptions.
-Anything else that has value, and is not exempt, is sold by the Chapter 7 trustee to pay unsecured creditors, or if the value of the property is greater than the allowed exemption, then the property is sold, the trustee pays the debtor the amount of his exemption, deducts her commission, then pays the rest to unsecured creditors.
+In a Chapter 7 bankruptcy, the debtor has the right to keep exempt property, up to a certain value determined primarily by state law, but the debtor may be able claim federal exemptions if allowed by state law.
+Anything else that has value, and is not exempt, is sold by the Chapter 7 trustee to pay unsecured creditors, or if the value of the property exceeds the allowed exemption, then the property is sold, the trustee pays the debtor the amount of his exemption, deducts her commission, then pays the rest to unsecured creditors.
 This is why a Chapter 7 case is also known as a liquidation.